Simon Sez: Release

 The film was released in 1999, opening in Los Angeles on September 24 and then in New York on September 25.
 The film grossed a total of $292,152.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 16 out of 100, based on 8 critics, indicating "overwhelming dislike".

 Writing for The New York Times, Lawrence Van Gelder gave a scathing review of the movie, stating that "its plot seems as if it had been fished out of the wastebaskets of writers who have written scores of better examples of the genre dating at least as far back as Dr. No in 1962", though he did find Rodman "inescapably watchable".

 Movie historian Leonard Maltin seemed to agree, calling the film "Absolutely dreadful...Bottom-of-the-barrel in all departments."

 Entertainment Weekly gave the film a D− rating, calling it "a shoddy mess" and "a bargain-basement rip-off of Ronin," and adding that Rodman was "yesterday's threatening omni-sexual exhibitionist turned today’s overexposed cliché."

+While the film was not nominated for any of its yearly awards, Rodman's performance was one of two selected (along with Double Team) for his nomination for Worst New Star of the Decade at the 20th Golden Raspberry Awards.